A two loop induced neutrino mass model with modular $A_4$ symmetry: Model

-where $\mu_{H,1,2},\lambda_H$ do not have modular weight and just real values.
-Here $\varphi$ plays a role in inducing the mass of $S^\pm$ and $\eta$ after $\varphi$ develops VEV.
+where $0<\lambda_{H,\eta,\varphi,S,k}$.
+Under these conditions, the minimum of $V$ is stable and global when all the mass squared eigenstates are positive.
 In the singly-charged bosons in basis of $S^\pm,\eta^\pm$, which mix each other through $\lambda$, we define the mixing and its mass eigenvalue as follows: